My wolf voice had the opportunity to howl last weekend.

 Friends who usually see me in hockey skates or trail shoes were shocked that I wore a dress that night.
 They know that formal ceremonies are not my thing.
 Like my story’s dark antihero, Gerwulf, my instinct is to shy away from the limelight.

 As I walked into the huge event venue, part of me wanted to be somewhere else, a library, a forest—even a hockey penalty box.
+I especially regretted missing the Jethro Tull concert I had planned to see that night.
 But when the ceremony started, I was glad to be there, even though I did not believe my novel would win.
 Past experiences with book contests gave me little hope for awards.

 An intensely intimate story